-Once upon a time, when saber-toothed tigers and dinosaurs still roamed the earth, and immunoassay drug test were most prevalent, lowering the pH of urine was thought to cause a false negative.
+Once upon a time, when saber-toothed tigers and dinosaurs still roamed the earth, and the immunoassay drug test were most prevalent, lowering the pH of urine was thought to cause a false negative.

-In 2018, however, this is definitely not the case.
+In 2018, however, this is not the case.
 As the dinosaurs and saber-toothed tigers became extinct, so did the immunoassay type drug tests.
 Now, a drop or an increase in urine pH above the normal is easily detectable and indicates sample adulteration.

 Unfortunately, some of us are stuck in the dinosaur era, and still, hold on to some myths that we are about to shed some light on.

 Some of the most commonly used detoxifiers, such as vinegar, still rely on the same principle of lowering the pH of the urine sample.
 This leaves a huge room for detection.
-Unlike most detoxifiers that have no scientific evidence behind them, this one actually does.
+Unlike most detoxifiers that have no scientific evidence behind them, this one does.
 However, there is a catch; it all points in the opposite direction.

 Not to burst anyone’s bubble but below are three of the most commonly held beliefs on the effectiveness of Vinegar, accompanied by the facts.

 Myth 1: Adding vinegar to your sample will test negative